TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

 - However typically one needs to at least send the below files to flash
   - Send a OSPI flash bootloader application and flash it at offset 0x0 (`sbl_ospi.release.tiimage`).
 If the OSPI bootloader is already flashed previously then this step can be skipped.
-  - Send your application image multi-core image and flash it at offset 0x81000 (`*.appimage / *.mcelf`).
+  - Send your application image multi-core image and flash it at offset 0x81000 (`*.mcelf`).
     The offset 0x81000 is the offset that is specified in the OSPI bootloader and when the EVM boots in OSPI mode, it will attempt to find a application at this location.
 - After flashing is done, power OFF the EVM